SVMTK/SVMTK/README.md

 # SurfaceVolumeMeshingToolKit

+Surface Volume Meshing Toolkit (SVMTK) is a Python frontend for specific 2D and 3D mesh generation methods in the Computational Geometry Algorithms Library [(CGAL)](https://www.cgal.org/) .

+SVMTK was designed to create volume meshes of soft organic tissue surfaces, like the human brain, with the option to repair unphysical errors on the surfaces.

 ## Installation

 First, ensure that all of the prerequisites needed by SVMTK are installed.
 Installation instructions for all of the SVMTK requirements can be found in [REQUIREMENTS.md](REQUIREMENTS.md)

-Next, clone the SVMTK repository by
+Next, clone the SVMT repository by

 `git clone --recursive https://github.com/SVMTK/SVMTK`

 If you have already installed SVMTK you can update your installation with the following command executed in the /SVMTK directory

+`git pull origin master`
 `git submodule update --init`

-Third, you will need to setup SVMTK.
+Third, you will need to setup SVMTK if you have not already done so.
 To do this you can execute

 `python3 setup.py install`

-from within the SVMTK directory.
+from within the SVMT directory.
+If you have, instead, updated an existing SVMT installation you should first clean any residual files by issuing the following command

+`python3 setup.py clean`

+It is advised, but not required, that you use a virtual environment for python.  (see [https://docs.python.org/3/tutorial/venv.html] for instructions on using a python virtual environment)

 You may see warnings as the setup process runs; these warnings arise from the CGAL source code, which is used by SVMTK, and are no cause for concern.

 Finally, you can test your SVMTK installation by running

 `python3 setup.py test`

-Note that, if you do not use a virtual environment, you may need to preface the above commands, for setting up and testing SVMTK, with the `sudo` keyword.
+Note that, if you do not use a virtual environment, you may need to preface the above commands, for setting up and testing SVMTK, with the `sudo' keyword.
 Thus,

 `sudo python3 setup.py install`

-and

-`sudo python3 setup.py test`
+`sudo python3 setup.py clean`

-respectively.

 If the test is successful you should see the following output